dingxt27/HDR_Construction-by-MATLAB/README.md

 # HDR_Construction
 Construct an HDR image with multiple LDR images

+Please check "Steps & Results.pdf" for more details.